PhamPhi/first_app/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Ruby On Rails Application: The first simple application
+This is the first simple application for learning the RoR development by Larry Ritchie...
+Every Confusions, Please contact to me directly by the email eddress 'larryritchie.developer@gmail.com'

 Things you may want to cover:

 * Ruby version

 * System dependencies